NAPWebProductionEditTeam/MagTool2/docs/dev/application.md

 ## Core

 The Core of the Application is located in `Application/Application.js`.
 It contains some Core Application Methods that can be called directly on the `MagTool` object, but also contains all of the Bindings and Keyboard Shortcuts.
-Finally, it has the definition of all the [Actions][docs_actions] that can be triggered by user interactions.
+Finally, it has the definition of all the [Actions][docs.actions] that can be triggered by user interactions.

 ## Properties